Ong Poh Lim

 Ong Poh Lim (王保林 (王保林, Wáng Bǎo Lín); 18 November 1923 – 17 April 2003) was a Malayan/Singaporean badminton player who had won numerous national and international titles from the late 1940s to the early 1960s.
-Known for his quickness and his aggressive, unorthodox playing style, Ong won many singles and doubles titles, including the Singapore, Malayan, All-England, French, Danish and Thomas Cup championships in the 1940s and 1950s.
+Known for his quickness and his aggressive, unorthodox playing style, Ong won many singles and doubles titles, including the All-England, Danish, French, Malayan, Singapore and Thomas Cup championships in the 1940s and 1950s.
 He also invented the backhand flick serve known as the “crocodile serve”, a tactic that had been routinely used in the modern game.
 Ong was a keen rival to badminton legend Wong Peng Soon.

 Early life

 Ong was born on 18 November 1923, in Kuching, Sarawak.
 He was the son of Mr Ong and Mrs Ong Kheng Hong.

 Ong, then a student of St. Thomas's School, Kuching, took a serious interest in badminton only after the visit of two Singapore badminton champions Leow Kim Fatt and Yap Chin Tee to Kuching in 1937.
 In June 1947, he went to Singapore to work as well as looking for opportunity to improve his attacking game.
-He was greatly assisted by Yap Chin Tee, a former high level player in Singapore.
+He was greatly assisted by Yap, a former high level player in Singapore.